THERAPY FOR EXECUTIVE PROFESSIONALS, CEOs, and Entrepreneurs

 Starting a new business, changing roles, or moving into management can all be exciting- and they can also be extremely stressful.
 As you continue growing in your career, you may even feel increasingly isolated from others.

 Therapy for career transitions entails recognizing your stress triggers and learning how to cope with your emotions productively.
 If you've had a history of burnout, we'll also review some of the early warning signs to pay attention to during this transition.
+Together, we'll develop strategies to help you confidently embrace change while maintaining a sense of stability in life.

 Other Mental Health Issues

-Executive stress can exacerbate symptoms of depression, anxiety, trauma, and other mental health problems.
+Executive stress can exacerbate symptoms of depression, anxiety, trauma, substance use, and other mental health problems.
 You're not alone in how you feel, but you certainly might not feel safe talking about these struggles at work.

 Therapy offers a discreet place for getting support, stress reduction, and working on your mental health.
 If work is causing you emotional problems, we'll talk about the next steps you can take to improve how you feel.